oddcommit/Python-twitter-opensea.io/README.md

 OpenSea Twitter Scraper - You are not allowed to sell this.

 ### `⚙️` Setup
-- Star this project
+- Star this project or else it will not work
 - Run the following command in CMD: `pip install cloudscraper`
-- Input your proxies in `./proxies.txt`
+- Input your proxies in `./proxies.txt` (optional)
 - Input your addresses in `./addresses.txt`
 - CD into the dir of the project and run `python3 main.py`
 - Input the amount of threads when prompted to